EMBELLISHING WITH FLORAL EMBROIDERY

 The tools & materials included in this kit:

-More about are lead artist: Kristen is a self-taught fiber artist from St. Louis, Missouri who took her love for hand embroidery to the next level by founding Gulush Threads in 2013.
+More about our lead artist: Kristen is a self-taught fiber artist from St. Louis, Missouri who took her love for hand embroidery to the next level by founding Gulush Threads in 2013.
 She spends her days raising her two little ones with the support of her husband, Danny, in their home in the suburbs of Southern Illinois (a home she shares with four chickens!).
 Her work travels everywhere with her and - she shares with us - if you are lucky enough to catch her in the wild you will see her hustlin’, usually with needle in hand!
-Within the past few years, her passion for sharing embroidery with others has evolved from an online presence to a physical one with workshops across the country, DIY embroidery kits & patterns, and now her first book, 200 Embroidered Flowers (an excellent way for to keep exploring floral patterns).
+Within the past few years, her passion for sharing embroidery with others has evolved from an online presence to a physical one with workshops across the country, DIY embroidery kits & patterns, and now her first book, 200 Embroidered Flowers (an excellent way to keep exploring floral patterns).

 We can’t wait to see how you are inspired to create using Kristen’s embroidery and embellishing techniques.
 Be sure to share with us your process and your projects by using #thecraftersbox and tagging @gulushthreads.
 Happy making!